percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.4.0.md

     [Percona Operator for PostgreSQL](../index.md#installation-guides)

-## Release Highlights

-* The [affinity and anti-affinity](../constraints.md#affinity-and-anti-affinity) rules can now be configured for backup Pods in addition to Primary and Replicas

-* It is now possible to customize [pgBackRest parameters](https://pgbackrest.org/configuration.html) for scheduled backups in the dedicated Custom Resource option

 ## Improvements

 * {{ k8spgjira(188) }}: Add Custom Resource options to set static IP-address for the pgPrimary, pgReplicas, and pgBouncer LoadBalancers